florinpatrascu/micro-docs/web/WEB-INF/views/content/index.md

 > <span class="label label-info">News: </span> <small>This documentation is going to be updated for the new release of Micro.
-Please follow the development on GifHub for more news.
+Please follow the development on Github for more news.
 Thank you!</small>

 **Micro**, for short: **(μ)** or **[Mu](http://en.wikipedia.org/wiki/Mu_\(letter\))**, is a modular Model View Controller framework ([MVC Pull](http://en.wikipedia.org/wiki/Web_application_framework#Push-based_vs._pull-based)) for rapid web development.
 Flexible and powerful at the same time, Micro lets you choose your tools from a decently sized pool of well known products: